 2013-14: Lindblom made his SHL debut — appearing in four games with Brynas — and skated for the club’s U20 team.
 He played for the Sweden U18 team in the 2013 Ivan Hlinka Memorial and 2014 World Juniors tournaments.
 Lindblom had no points nor penalties and was minus-2, averaging 3:09 minutes of ice time per game in SHL play with the fourth-place club.
 An assistant captain for the Brynas U20 team, he scored 13 goals with 20 assists and was plus-2 with 28 penalty minutes in 43 regular season games.
 Lindlom scored 6 goals with 1 assist while finishing plus-4 with 6 penalty minutes in seven playoff games as Brynas captured the U20 bronze medal.
 Lindblom scored 2 goals with 2 assists and was plus-4 in four games at the Ivan Hlinka tournament in August and scored 3 goals with 3 assists, finishing plus-5 with 2 penalty minutes, for Sweden at the WJC.
 He was ranked 23rd amongst international skaters in the Central Scouting final rankings and was selected by Philadelphia in the fifth round (138th overall) in the 2014 NHL Draft.

+Lindblom slipped to the lower rounds of the draft, but has developed since he was picked.
+Skating was the biggest question mark for Lindblom and a weak spot of his game, but it improved drastically over the 2014-15 season.
 Lindblom goes hard to the net and likes to stick around once there.
 He’s someone who offers up his body in the corners and in the slot.
-Decent hands in tight and does have an eye for finding his linemates.
-Can play a corner rotation game.
-A player who is ready to go where it hurts and take punishment to make things happen.
+He has decent hands in tight and does have an eye for finding his linemates.
+He’s a player who is ready to go where it hurts and take punishment to make things happen.
 Lindblom is defensively aware and plays the game in all three zones.
 Sometimes shows some above-average cleverness and tends to enjoy the trust of his coaches.